zama-ai/concrete-ml/docs/dev/explanation/use_quantization.md

 Do not reuse a layer or an activation multiple times in the forward (i.e. self.sigmoid for each layer activation) and always place them at the correct position (the order of appearance in the forward function) in the init function.
 ```

 It is now possible to compile the `quantized_numpy_module`.
-Details on how to compile the model are available in the [torch compilation documentation](compiling_torch_model.md).
+Details on how to compile the model are available in the [torch compilation documentation](../../user/howto/simple_example_torch.md).

 ## Building your own QuantizedModule

-**Concrete Numpy** also offers the possibility to build your own models and use them in the FHE settings.
+**Concrete ML** also offers the possibility to build your own models and use them in the FHE settings.
 The `QuantizedModule` is a very simple abstraction that allows to create any model using the available operators:

 - QuantizedSigmoid, the quantized version of `nn.Sigmoid`
 - QuantizedLinear, the quantized version of `nn.Linear`
 - QuantizedReLU6, the quantized version of `nn.ReLU6`

-A well detailed example is available for a [Linear Regression](../advanced_examples/LinearRegression.ipynb).
+A well detailed example is available for a [Linear Regression](../../user/advanced_examples/LinearRegression.ipynb).

 ## Future releases